Loading market data...

 Pan Ocean manages freight exposure like a portfolio.
 A foundation of multi-year contracts of affreightment with steel mills, power utilities, and industrial shippers generates predictable cargo volumes, while a flexible layer of spot voyages and chartered-in tonnage lets the company expand or shrink its market exposure as freight rates move, since chartered ships can be returned when markets weaken.
 Ownership decisions follow the cycle as well, with vessels ideally acquired when values are depressed.
 A grain-trading operation buys and sells cargoes outright, linking the fleet to the parent group's feed-ingredient needs, and tankers, container ships, and LNG carriers add earnings streams that do not move in lockstep with dry bulk.

 Company profile by LineVest editorial.
 Journalism, not investment advice.
-Commission a full DART-based report on Pan Ocean
+Commission a full SEC-based report on Pan Ocean

 Pan Ocean coverage